hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api.html.markdown

 * `name` - (Required) The name of the API Management API.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The Name of the Resource Group where the API Management API exists.
-Changing this forces a new resource to be created.
+* `display_name` - (Required) The display name of the API.

 * `service_name` - (Required) The Name of the API Management Service where the API Management API exists.
 Changing this forces a new resource to be created.

 * `path` - (Required) Relative URL uniquely identifying this API and all of its resource paths within the API Management service instance.
 It is appended to the API endpoint base URL specified during the service instance creation to form a public URL for this API.

+* `resource_group_name` - (Required) The Name of the Resource Group where the API Management API exists.
+Changing this forces a new resource to be created.

 ---

-* `display_name` - (Optional) The display name of the API.

 * `service_url` - (Optional) Absolute URL of the backend service implementing this API.